This setup is only needed for development. Consumers of Tauri apps will not have to do any of this.

 $ xcode-select --install

-We recommend using NVM to manage your Node runtime.
-It allows you to easily switch versions and update Node.
+We recommend using nvm to manage your Node.js runtime.
+It allows you to easily switch versions and update Node.js.

 $ curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.35.2/install.sh | bash

-Once NVM is installed, close and reopen your terminal, then install Node v12 LTS and the latest npm:
+Once nvm is installed, close and reopen your terminal, then install the lastest version of Node.js and npm:

 $ curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh